openstack/ceilometer/doc/source/contributing/areas.rst

 Testing
 =======

-The pre-release version of ceilometer has extensive unit tests, but has not seen much run-time in real environments.
+The first version of ceilometer has extensive unit tests, but has not seen much run-time in real environments.
 Setting up a copy of ceilometer to monitor a real OpenStack installation or to perform some load testing would be especially helpful.